ranwez-search/SeqTUI/readme_dev.txt

    - translate_sequence(&[u8]) -> Vec<u8> (no String intermediates)

 4. MEMORY ALLOCATOR: jemalloc (tikv-jemallocator)
-   - Rust's default allocator doesn't return freed memory to OS
+   - In theory, helps return freed memory to OS
-   - With jemalloc, memory drops from 665MB to 68MB after :asNT
+   - In practice, the difference is minimal on modern systems
-   - Critical for interactive use on memory-constrained systems
+   - Kept in case it helps on some HPC/cluster environments

 5. REMOVED: Parallel translation with rayon
    - Initially added for speed, but caused 15 threads overhead